#ausmacadamias

 National Macadamia Tree Crop Map

 The National Macadamia Tree Crop Map was developed under the Multi-scale Monitoring Tools for Managing Australian Tree Crops: Phase 2 research project.
-This research is supported by Hort Innovation and six Australian industries: avocado, citrus, macadamia, mango, banana and olive.
+This research is supported by Hort Innovation and four Australian industries: avocado, citrus, macadamia and banana.

 About the macadamia map